sbwiecko/master_git_github/day4_undoing_changes.md

 ### restore a file to the most recent commit

 We can restore a file to its state at the previous most recent commit using the `git restore <filename>`.
-You can not undo a git restore command, since your changes were not committed!
+You can not undo a restore, since your most recent changes were not committed!
 Think of this command as an ultimate "Ctrl+Z" restoring files to their previous commit.
 Technically speaking `git restore` will restore the file back to the HEAD, which typically we have pointing to the most recent commit in the branch.

 ```powershell
 # make some changes to myfile.txt, save the file